LostByteSoft/ConvertAACtoAC3/readme.md

 -An easy way to convert audio (with video) AAC 6 channels to AC3 or DTS 6 channels.

 -Convert video to x264 and x265.

+History: I start this "thing" just for convert aac 6 ch to ac3 6 ch and became what it is now.

 How to ?
 ---------------------------------------------